-- Cell phones and all other electronic devices will be turned off during school hours with the exception of lunch and breaks between classes. - Cell phones and all other electronic devices used during class time, including in the bathroom during class, may be confiscated until the end of class by the teacher or the end of the day by a dean; the second offense may result in parental involvement to come and get the cell phone from administration; multiple offenses will result in a ban of the cell phone/electronic device from school for that student. - Students may not use cell phones or other electronic devices during Town Meeting. - Text messaging is considered cell phone use. - Students should have all parent/guardian phone calls directed to the front office (262-1111).
-Front office will get students from class if it is an emergency, otherwise the

-- message will be delivered during the break.
-Students are not to leave class for a phone call unless directed from the front office - Portable stereos, CD players, pagers, cell phones, MP3, IPods, electronic games and other electronic devices are prohibited during school-wide functions and at some Partner Site placements.
+- Cell phones and all other electronic devices will be turned off during school hours with the exception of lunch and breaks between classes. - Cell phones and all other electronic devices used during class time, including in the bathroom during class, may be confiscated until the end of class by the teacher or the end of the day by a dean or other staff member; the second offense may result in parental involvement to come and get the cell phone or other electronic device from administration; multiple offenses will result in a ban of the cell phone/electronic device from school for that student. - Students may not use cell phones or other electronic devices during Town Meeting. - Text messaging is considered cell phone use. - All parent/guardian phone calls directed to the front office (614-262-1111).
+Front office will get students from class if it is an emergency, otherwise the message will be delivered during the break.
+Students are not to leave class for a phone call unless directed from the front office. - Portable stereos, CD players, pagers, cell phones, MP3, IPods, electronic games and other electronic devices are prohibited during school-wide functions and at some Partner Site placements.

 Students need to use technology appropriately for a learning environment - technology can be distracting and the distractions offered by the internet and social media frequently deprive students of the education that is rightfully theirs.
-In order to support a high quality learning environment for all, teachers will warn students at the beginning of class to put technology away.
+In order to support a high-quality learning environment for all, teachers will warn students at the beginning of class to put technology away.
 After this warning, any misuse of technology, will result in a lunch detention, parent contact or similar consequence.
-If a student persists in not meeting the above expectations, after staff redirection, then the disruptive technology will be put in a lock box in one of the Dean's offices for the remainder of the day.
+If a student persists in not meeting the above expectations, after staff redirection, then the disruptive technology will be put in a lock box in one of the Dean's offices for the remainder of the day or placed in a locking pouch that remains in the student's care.
 Should technology prove to be an ongoing disruption to the learning of a student or their peers, the deans will create and implement a behavior plan for the student.